What is Stock Music? (Ultimate Guide)

 Stock music is not a genre.
 It only means the music track is available in stock at the library.

-Stock music is generally used as background music for many audiovisual projects like radio and TV commercials, podcasts, video games, jingles, etc. And different projects require different musical styles.
+Stock music is generally used as background music for audiovisual projects like radio and TV commercials, podcasts, video games, jingles, etc. And different projects require different musical styles.

 Is stock music free to use?